novix-sa/cubeplan/docs/index.md

 ## Input-Output User Interfaces
 Any step in the process could be used as an Input/Output module.
 Nodes and Index are the building blocks of user interfaces.

-Apps are later shared between partners or even to the general public.
+Apps can be shared between partners or even to the general public.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjA4MzYzNzE1Nyw1ODczODE5MDUsLTE5Nz
+eyJoaXN0b3J5IjpbMTE4NDAzMjU3NiwyMDgzNjM3MTU3LDU4Nz
-UxNzYzMDMsLTYyOTIzNzgwNiwtOTQ4MTU3OTE0LDkyODcwODA2
+M4MTkwNSwtMTk3NTE3NjMwMywtNjI5MjM3ODA2LC05NDgxNTc5
-MCwtMzUxMTc0NjkyLDE2NjI2MDIxOTAsODgzNzgzMzQ0LDE3Nz
+MTQsOTI4NzA4MDYwLC0zNTExNzQ2OTIsMTY2MjYwMjE5MCw4OD
-UwOTQ1MjQsODEzODQzODY0LC0xNjg0MTMyMDg5LC0xNTY1OTgy
+M3ODMzNDQsMTc3NTA5NDUyNCw4MTM4NDM4NjQsLTE2ODQxMzIw
-MTIwLC0xMzc1MzU1NDYsODAyMDEyMjI4LDIwOTE2OTE2NjAsLT
+ODksLTE1NjU5ODIxMjAsLTEzNzUzNTU0Niw4MDIwMTIyMjgsMj
-UzNzg2NTRdfQ==
+A5MTY5MTY2MCwtNTM3ODY1NF19
 -->